 - 2:00 pm – Highland Dancing with Bagpipes

 - 3:30 pm – African Cultural Dance Performance

 - 4:30 pm – Flag Lowering with Bagpipes by Colin Fraser

 There is sometimes food available for purchase at the Douglas Day event.
 In some years the food is from one specific culture, which is great for folks wanting to taste flavours from a different part of the world.

 At the event a couple of years ago, most dishes had Caribbean influences.
-For example, there’s jerk chicken and Caribbean slaw, as well as Jamaican-style patties and soup.
+For example, there was jerk chicken and Caribbean slaw, as well as Jamaican-style patties and soup.
 There were also refreshing mango and guava smoothies.
 2024 details may be comparable.